Oh So Cool… The GMC Motorhome is 30 Years Gone

 These RVs were an overnight success for GMC.
 Their aerodynamic shape, low floor (thanks to front-wheel drive) and stylish interior made all other RVs seem dated.
 Sadly rising costs and rising oil prices resulted in the life of this innovative model being cut short after just six years production – despite finding TV fame as the vehicle used by Captain America!

-Many of them live on today in the hands of owners who are often passionate enthusiasts – check out this restored GMC – what a beautiful piece of work.
+Many of them live on today in the hands of owners who are often passionate enthusiasts.
+Try searching Flickr for some examples – there are still a surprising number out there.

 Thanks to Squob.com for the inspiration for this post – check out the full monty here.